pchiusano/pchiusano.github.io/_posts/2013-05-22-future-of-software.markdown

 So there you have it.
 The machines are no longer primary.
 End the tyranny of applications!

 If you like this post, you might enjoy <a href="/2013-09-10/type-systems-and-ux-example.html">this follow up</a>.

+_This post originally lived at [the old blog](http://pchiusano.blogspot.com/2013/05/the-future-of-software-end-of-apps-and.html)._